Enteric Fever

 ٹائیفائیڈ بخار ایک عام بیماری ہے جو کہ زیادہ تر ترقی پذیر ممالک میں لوگوں کو متاثر کرتی ہے۔ اس بیماری کی وجہ سے کمزوری، معدے کے درد، سر درد، قبض، اسہال، کھانسی، اور بھوک کی کمی کا سامنا کرنا پڑ سکتا ہے۔ عام طور پر ٹائیفائیڈ گندہ پانی پینے یا خوراک کھانے کی وجہ سے لاحق ہوتا ہے۔ اس بیماری کی وجہ سے تیز بخار کا بھی سامنا کرنا پڑتا ہے جس کی وجہ سے کچھ لوگوں کو ڈی ہائڈریشن کا بھی سامنا کرنا پڑتا ہے، اس لیے ٹائیفائیڈ لاحق ہونے کی صورت میں پانی کو زیادہ استعمال کرنے کا مشورہ دیا جاتا ہے۔

-Enteric fever is a systemic illness (affects the whole body) caused by bacteria, Salmonella enterica.
+Enteric fever is a systemic illness (affects the whole body) caused by the bacteria, Salmonella enterica.
 The illness occurs by ingesting contaminated food or drinking water and spreading through human carriers.
-It is an acute form of illness characterized by fever, diarrhea, vomiting and can sometimes be fatal.
+It is an acute form of illness characterized by fever, diarrhea, and vomiting and can sometimes be fatal.

 Occurrence